Sweets & Dessert

 1. Thank you so much Tania!
 They sure didn’t last long around here!

-5. Toasted coconut tastes and smells amazing!
-I bet it gives these cookies a lovely flavour!5 stars
+7. The toasted coconut tastes and smells amazing!
+It gives these cookies a very lovely flavor.5 stars

 1. It absolutely does Hope, and a little extra crunch too, which I really love!